Unboxed-Software/solana-course/content/durable-nonces.md

       }),
     );

-    // sign the tx with the nonce authority's keypair durableTx.sign(payer);
+    // 1.6 Sign the transaction with the keyPairs that need to sign it, and make sure to add the nonce authority as a signer as well.
+    // In this particular example the nonce auth is the payer, and the only signer needed for our transfer instruction is the payer as well, so the payer here as a sign is sufficient. durableTx.sign(payer);

+    // 1.7 Serialize the transaction and encode it. const serializedTx = base58.encode(durableTx.serialize({ requireAllSignatures: false }));
-    // once you have the signed tx, you can serialize it and store it
-    // in a database or in a file, or send it to another device. const serializedTx = base58.encode(durableTx.serialize({ requireAllSignatures: false }));
+    // 1.8 at this point you have a durable transaction, you can store it in a database or a file or send it somewhere else, etc.
+    // ----------------------------------------------------------------

+    // 2.
+Submit the durable transaction.
+    // 2.1 Decode the serialized transaction.
-    // You can submit it at a later point, without the tx having a mortality const tx = base58.decode(serializedTx);
+    const tx = base58.decode(serializedTx);

-    const sig = await sendAndConfirmRawTransaction(connection, tx as Buffer, {
+    // 2.2 Submit it using the `sendAndConfirmRawTransaction` function. const sig = await sendAndConfirmRawTransaction(connection, tx as Buffer, {
       skipPreflight: true,
     });